pertbanking/Bitmap/README.md

 `void open(std::string)`

-*Opens a file as its name is provided and reads pixel-by-pixel the colors into a matrix of RGB pixels.
+*Opens a file as its name is provided and reads pixel-by-pixel the colors into a matrix of pixels.
 Any errors will cout but will result in an empty matrix (with no rows and no columns).*

 *parameter: name of the filename to be opened and read as a matrix of pixels*

 #### save

-`void save(std::string)`
+`void save(std::string) const`

 *Saves the current image, represented by the matrix of pixels, as a Windows BMP file with the name provided by the parameter.
 File extension